Required

 • False arrest

-The shop and its agents may only detain someone if there was probable cause to believe the person detained committed an act of shoplifting in the shop agent’s presence.
+The shop and its agents may only detain someone if there is probable cause to believe the person detained committed an act of shoplifting in the shop agent’s presence.
 If a person was illegally detained during an alleged shoplifting, a DC attorney could help the person press charges.

-The detention must also be reasonable and the police must be notified within a reasonable time period.
+The detention must also be reasonable, and the police must be notified within a reasonable time period.
 The person detained must have been released or surrendered to law enforcement within a reasonable time (Code of the District of Columbia Section 22-3212).

 Reach Out to a Washington DC Shoplifting Lawyer

 If you are concerned that a store may accuse you of shoplifting, it may be wise to act quickly.
 An attorney could help you figure out if you have any defenses to any charges brought against you.
-A representative could also advise you of other strategies which may help you prevent or reduce any negative consequences from a shoplifting charge.
+A representative could also advise you of other strategies that may help you prevent or reduce any negative consequences from a shoplifting charge.